 You generally need a bank account in the name of the deceased person’s estate to cash an estate check, even for small estates.
 However, you may also be able to contact the payor or use a small estate affidavit to get the check reissued in your name.
 If the estate is closed, you may need to petition the court to reopen it.
-For more details about how to cash an estate check, see below.

 How to Cash an Estate Check

 If an estate receives payments, the executor (also known as the administrator or personal representative) typically needs to set up a checking account in the estate’s name.

 With an estate account, the executor can endorse and deposit checks, later distributing the funds in accordance with the will or probate result.